robinmin/askllm/README.md

     default: ""
     validation: ""
 template: |
-  I have the following utility generaic function to load information from YAML file and dump the content into YAML file.
+  I have the following utility generic function to load information from YAML file and dump the content into YAML file.

   // LoadConfig: load information from YAML file func LoadConfig[T any](yamlFile string) (*T, error) {